ibm-watson-iot/blockchain-samples/simple_contract_hyperledger/README.md

 ```

 ## Next steps
-{: #next_steps}

-After you create your contract, upload it to IBM Blockchain with Watson IoT Platform or by using the API.
-The Watson IoT Platform includes a data mapping component to route data to the Blockchain contract.
+After you create your contract, deploy it to your blockchain (IBM Blockchain or Hyperledger).
+Then use the Watson IoT Platform to route your device data to your contract.
 For more information, see [Developing for blockchain](https://console.ng.bluemix.net/docs/services/IoT/blockchain/dev_blockchain.html)

 There are more sample contracts available for download in the IBM Blockchain samples folder on [GitHub](https://github.com/ibm-watson-iot/blockchain-samples).
 Experiment with the available samples, for example, the Trade Lane blockchain contract.
 Use the samples to enhance your Blockchain smart contracts further.